Robotics-Research-Group-KUL/crospi_core/README.md

 - Implement services to read task specification file and read task specification string
 - Implement rosparam to select which topic the /jointstates and fsm/events are published.
 - Create ROS param to specify initial joints instead of hardcoding them
+- Use properties for solver.
+Take a loop on the ros2 featurevariableinitializer.cpp which takes JSON properties and to configure